-1 An "element process" is defined as fuel combustion in an equipment at one point of an industrial facility, for the purpose of providing thermal energy (the fuel is not combusted for electricity generation or used as oxidant in chemical reactions or otherwise used as feedstock).
-Examples of an element process are steam generation by a boiler and hot air generation by a furnace".
+An "element process" is defined as fuel combustion in a single equipment at one point of an industrial facility or of a district heating system, for the purpose of providing thermal energy (the fuel is not combusted for the purpose of electricity generation or used as oxidant in chemical reactions or otherwise used as feedstock).
+Examples of an element process are steam generation by a boiler and hot air generation by a furnace.
 Each element process should generate a single output (such as steam or hot air) by using mainly a single fuel (not plural energy sources).
-For each element process, energy efficiency is defined as the ratio between the useful energy (the enthalpy of the steam multiplied with the steam quantity) and the supplied energy to the element process (the net calorific values of the fuel multiplied with the fuel quantity).
+For each element process, energy efficiency is defined as the ratio between the useful energy (the enthalpy of the steam/water/gas multiplied with the steam/water/gas quantity) and the supplied energy to the element process (the net calorific values of the fuel multiplied with the fuel quantity).
 This methodology covers fuel switch in several element processes, i.e., project participants may submit one CDM-PDD for fuel switch in several element processes within one industrial facility.